GabsEdits/boekestijn/README.md

 ## Development: The Power behind it

-This website has been developed using Vue.js and Vite and is an integral part of the <a href="https://gabs.eu.org/aeolus"><b>Aeolus</b></a> project.
-The Framework's structure follows the <a href="https://semantichtml.github.io">Semantic HTML Convention</a> and an Component-Based Architecture.
+This website has been developed using Vue.js, Vite and [**Aplóe**](https://aploe.gxbs.me).
+The Framework's structure follows the [Semantic HTML Documentation](https://semantichtml.github.io) and an Component-Based Architecture.
 If you want to contribute to it and clone it to your local mashine, then just run the following:

 ```sh
 pnpm install